MysteryPancake/Houdini-VBD/README.md

 ### Energy definition used

 Hi Chris, I was wondering what type energy you used for constraints?
-There were multiple used in the VBD paper, including mass-spring and neo-hookean.
+There were multiple used in the VBD paper, including mass-spring, StVK and neo-hookean.
 It looks like you used mass-spring energy.
 Is this correct, or did you use neo-hookean?
 Thanks!

 > Hello,
 > So you are correct, in our demos we only used a simple spring energy for the deformable examples, as we weren't focused on rehashing what the original VBD paper showed.
 However, in AVBD, you can use any energy that works in VBD, such as the ones you mentioned.
 This is because AVBD is purely an extension of VBD.
 The only thing to keep in mind with those more complex energy types, is that you need to be careful about how you solve each block since their hessians can be indefinite.
 In general, you can follow the same pattern that AVBD uses for constraint energies.
 That is, decompose the hessian into an SPD part and a non-SPD part, then use the diagonal lumped approximation proposed in the paper for the non-SPD part.